-At MWI, we strive to offer hope to people addicted to opioids, giving them their lives back as we guide them on the path to recovery.
-Dr. Clay Pavlis, Deborah Cleveland, PMHNP-BC, and Abbey Kitto, DNP, have given addicts new hope through established treatments plans amidst a national opioid crisis.
+At MWI Health, we strive to offer hope to people addicted to opioids, giving them their lives back as we guide them on the path to recovery.
+Our team of providers have given addicts new hope through established treatments plans amidst a national opioid crisis.
 Through in-person and telehealth care specifically developed to assist individuals caught in the cycle of pain killer dependence, we work closely with our patients to help them deal with pain and addiction in every aspect of their lives.

-Our supportive care team of specially-trained Suboxone treatment providers offer solutions for opioid addiction in our clinic, located only 45 minutes north of the rapidly growing city of Sioux Falls in rural Flandreau, South Dakota, as well as implement secure and private telehealth care whenever possible.
+Our supportive care team of specially-trained providers offer solutions for opioid addiction in our clinic in Sioux Falls, South Dakota, as well as implement secure and private telehealth care whenever possible.
 Patients receive customized treatment that identifies the addiction-related problem, establishes both short and long-term goals, and then puts the plan into action to focus on overall wellness aided by knowledgeable medical treatments and individualized psychotherapy.

-Our Buprenorphine Certified staff is currently welcoming new patients that are dedicated to getting on the path to recovery.
+Our Buprenorphine-Certified and Naltrexone trained providers are currently welcoming new patients that are dedicated to getting on the path to recovery.
 If you or a loved one is having trouble with opioid addiction, call now to start on the path to success, 605-573-2000.

 What are the signs of opioid misuse and addiction?